beryllium-org/OS/README.md

 <h2>Installation to a fresh pi pico:</h2><br />

-Install Circuitpython 7.X.X onto the pico (uf2 file can be found [here](https://circuitpython.org/board/raspberry_pi_pico)), and unzip this entire repo (or a release), except for the "source" folder onto the CIRCUITPY drive.<br />
+Install CircuitPython 7.X.X onto the pico (uf2 file can be found [here](https://circuitpython.org/board/raspberry_pi_pico) & detailed instruction regarding CircuitPython can be found [here]()), and unzip this entire repo (or a release), except for the "source" folder onto the CIRCUITPY drive.<br />
 This is also a good time to install the libraries for the hardware you wish to connect to it.
 Details in Configuration.<br />
 Then eject it and fully disconnect it from the pc.
 (It is important to power cycle the pi.)<br />
 When it's plugged back in, it should run automatically and you can connect to it via serial.
 (You can use putty on windows, or gnu/screen on gnu/linux)<br />